suchjs/vp-suchjs/docs/en/mock.md

 src="https://cdn.jsdelivr.net/gh/suchjs/such-mock-browser@main/dist/such-mock-browser.min.js"
 ></script>
 <script>
+  const globalSuch = Such.default;
-  // The 'target' and 'method' are enum constants mounted on the Such.mock. const { target, method } = Such.mock;
+  // Constants `target` and `method` are mounted on the Such class prototype method mock const { target, method } = globalSuch.mock;
   /*
+   * The `Such` in the following annotations refer to the instance of the Such object.
    * Such.mock(
    *    pathname: string | RegExp,
    *    matcher: RequestMethod | string | ((req, params) => boolean)),